LizzyMaybeDev/Patcher-Explanation/README.md

 - **Optimized Resource Packs Menu** - Is force disabled with the presence of labymod as the developers of the RP24 addon have no intentions of fixing their addon because it does things very poorly.
 - **Fire Overlay Height** - option was originally named Fire Height then got renamed with the release of Patcher 1.1 beta 1.
 - **Downscale Pack Images** - option was originally named Pack Images then later on got renamed with the release of Patcher 1.1 beta 7.
-- With the release of Patcher 1.1 beta 9 they Renamed /blacklist to /pblacklist and Removed /history alias to name history later on in Patcher 1.3 beta 16 they Renamed /name to /pname due to it potentially messing up normal server/client commands.
+- With the release of Patcher 1.1 beta 9 they renamed /blacklist to /pblacklist and removed /history alias to name history later on in Patcher 1.3 beta 16 they renamed /name to /pname due to it potentially messing up normal server/client commands.
 - In Patcher 1.1 they added optimizations regarding TileEntities, PathFinding memory leak, BlockEntities removal, Resource loading, Entity capability checks, GameRules, and other players.
 - In Patcher 1.3 beta 14 the disable armorstands option's description was extended to note that this setting will also disable most NPC names on most servers due to a ton of idiots complaining.
 - In Patcher 1.3 they fixed the annoying Vanilla bug that would crash the game when closing a GUI and pressing a hotbar key slot at the same time.
+- In Patcher 1.3 they moved commands such as /patchersounds to /patcher sounds, /name to /patcher name, /pblacklist to /patcher blacklist.
 - In Patcher 1.3.1 beta 1 the Blaze Culling Algorithm was released which performs some extra checks to see if entities are hidden behind others to not render them to later on get removed in Patcher 1.4 beta 1 then integrated in entity culling after it being redone in Unknown Patcher Version.
 - In Patcher 1.4 they fixed over 40 vanilla bugs.
 - In Patcher 1.4 they rewrote Entity Culling to use Depth Buffer Sampling, resulting in much better culling performance.